-Here’s what you need to know about this popular search engine optimization practice.
+Here’s what you need to know about this popular search engine optimization (SEO) practice.

 Here, you’ll find: